Adamant-im/adamant-api-jsclient/README.md

 pnpm lint
 ```

 `pnpm test:package` packs the current working tree and installs its tarball into a temporary consumer project.
 It verifies CommonJS and ESM imports, package subpaths, runtime helpers, and TypeScript declarations without using the published npm version.
+Edit [`scripts/package-test/consumer.ts`](./scripts/package-test/consumer.ts) to extend the consumer scenario.

 Run the deterministic transaction ID example directly on Node.js 22 or newer: